peter-leonov/type-predicate-generator/README.md

 - The generated code should be readable and easy to modify by hand if needed.
 - Common minifiers should be able to produce efficient and compact code
 - KISS the generator to address the bugs and TypeScript updates quicker
-- Use monomorphised functions to keep the JIT happy
+- Use monomorphised functions to keep the JIT happy (a.k.a generate same helpers for each unique tipe)

 Nice to haves: